yeslogic/prince-docs/docs/prince-output.md

     }
 ```
 Please note that starting from Prince 15, these CSS properties will not longer allow for the `url()` function as an argument - to provide an external file, the command-line options [`--prince-pdf-script`](command-line.md#cl-prince-pdf-script) and [`--prince-pdf-event-script`](command-line.md#cl-prince-pdf-event-script) need to be used instead.

+The [`--prince-pdf-script`](command-line.md#cl-prince-pdf-script) command-line option can be set multiple times, and all scripts passed will be run.

+PDF scripts can also be passed to Prince by means of a [JSON job description](server-integration.md#prince-job-json), which also allows for multiple scripts being passed to Prince.

+<p className="note">The JavaScript method <a href="/doc/js-support/#window.PDF.script">PDF.script</a>, when used as a getter, returns a string if exactly one script string literal was provided (via the command line, the CSS property or the job description), but returns null when multiple scripts are specified.
+When used as a setter, it only allows to set a single script.</p>

 ### PDF Pages